 A poll last year by the Pew Research Centre found 78 percent of Vietnamese have a favourable view of the United States, the third highest in Asia after the Philippines and South Korea.

 The approval rate was even higher among young people in a nation where the median age is around 29.

 Like most Vietnamese, 25-year-old Doan Quang Vinh from Hanoi was born long after the war.

 "For me, the American war against Vietnam is a matter of the past, and though we must not forget the past, we should not dwell on it.
 We should look towards the future," he told AFP.

-But the most important meeting will be afterwards with de facto leader Nguyen Phu Trong, the general secretary of the Communist Party.
+Later Monday Obama held talks with de facto leader Nguyen Phu Trong, the general secretary of the Communist Party.

 Trong and Obama met last July, when he was given a prestigious Oval Office meeting.

-There he will meet tech entrepreneurs and hold one of his trademark town hall gatherings with young people.
+On Tuesday afternoon Obama will fly to Ho Chi Minh City to meet tech entrepreneurs and hold one of his trademark town hall gatherings with young people.